picklenchips/picklenchips/README.md

 ### Hi there 👋

 I'm an undergraduate at Stanford University pursuing a B.S.
-Physics (Quantum Information) and an M.S. in Computer Science (ML / AI).
+Physics (Quantum Information) and an M.S. in Applied Physics (Quantum Engineering).

 My projects, listed from highest to least priority:
 1. I am currently building a web application that runs quantum algorithm optimization on various electrical grid problems, at [QUANTUM-GRID-CLIMATE](https://github.com/picklenchips/QUANTUM-GRID-CLIMATE)